 In any case, my guess is that the governor is banking on around 4 percent growth of FY16 over FY15 and is angling to return around $200 million to the revenue shortfall reserve (RSR) to keep it close to the $1.4 billion and perhaps add some if state growth is strong.

 Looking at FY17G next: The state general funds revenue estimate in the governor’s budget for FY17 is $22.5 billion.
 After adjusting for HB170, the amount will be $21.9 billion.
-This is 4 percent growth over FY16A.
-If FY16 actuals though are 4 percent, then FY17 will only need to grow by 3% to make budget.
+This is a 4 percent growth over FY16A.
+If FY16 actuals though are 4 percent, then FY17 will only need to grow by 3% to make a budget.

 Last, for those who keep an eye on the Department of Revenue monthly revenue numbers, we’ll be looking for growth that actually includes HB170 going forward.
 Importantly, the Department of Revenue (DOR) numbers do not actually reflect all the revenues that the state receives.
-A small but important percentage are tracked through the state treasury department.
-However, the DOR revenues make up the majority of state revenues and are the ones publicly released, so they can stand as a rough proxy for the growth the state needs in order to make budget.
+A small but important percentage is tracked through the state treasury department.
+However, the DOR revenues make up the majority of state revenues and are the ones publicly released, so they can stand as a rough proxy for the growth the state needs in order to make a budget.

-In order to “make budget” in FY16, the state general funds will need to see revenues grow by 5.8 percent over FY15.
+In order to “make a budget” in FY16, the state general funds will need to see revenues grow by 5.8 percent over FY15.
 In order for the state to replace the K-12 reserve in the RSR, the state revenues will need to grow by 6.9 percent.
-In FY17, the state will need to grow by 4.2 percent in order to make budget over FY16, but be aware that this number will need to be adjusted once FY16 actuals are available.
-If the state is able to grow at 6.9 percent, then FY17 will only require 3 percent growth.
+In FY17, the state will need to grow by 4.2 percent in order to make a budget over FY16 but be aware that this number will need to be adjusted once FY16 actuals are available.
+If the state is able to grow at 6.9 percent, then FY17 will only require a 3 percent growth.

 — Carolyn Bourdeaux, director of the Center for State and Local Finance and former director of Georgia’s Senate Budget and Evaluation Office